PieterVerbeke/COMPASS/ReadME.md

 Here, the statistic differs across criterions and the cut-off and hypothesis should be specified by the user.

-Each parameter recovery analysis consists of the following five steps:
+Power computations consist of the following five steps:
   1. Sample *npp* participants from the population.
   This sampling process is guided by the hypothesis (population distribution of parameter values, true correlation or difference between groups) that is specified by the user in the csv files.
   2. Simulate data for each participant.